frederic-perez/AmE-dictionary/data/idioms.md

 __800-pound gorilla__ :two: /ɡəˈrɪlə/ (also six-hundred-pound gorilla, eight-hundred-pound gorilla or nine-hundred-pound gorilla) A person, group, or organization so powerful (either by size or by influence) that it does not need to heed the rules or threats of others.
 It refers to the riddle “Where does an 800-pound gorilla sit?”
 (Answer: “Wherever it likes.”)
 Primarily heard in US. _Don’t mess with that guy; he’s like an 800-pound gorilla!_
 __a (real) frog-choker__ A particularly heavy or torrential downpour of rain.
 (Chiefly heard in the southern United States.) _It’s a real frog-choker out there today—looks like we’ll have to have our barbecue another day._ _There’s no way I’m biking to work in a frog-choker like this!_
 __a bad apple__ A troublemaker.
 A person whose own words or actions negatively impacts an entire group of people.
 Taken from the proverb “a bad apple spoils the bunch.”
+__a bad penny always turns up__ :dart: __1__ A person or thing which is unpleasant, dishonorable, or unwanted tends to appear (or reappear), especially at inopportune times. __2__ Things that are done improperly eventually cause problems.
 __a bad penny__ A person with no value.
 Typically used in the proverb _“A bad penny always turns up.”_
 __a balancing act__ A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bird’s eye view__